 - Netherlands Trial Register.
 Available at: http://www.trialregister.nl/trialreg/index.asp (Accessed March 9, 2012).

 - WHO International Clinical Trials Registry Platform (ICTRP).
 Available at: http://www.who.int/ictrp/about/details/en/index.html (Accessed March 9, 2012).

 - International Committee of Medical Journal Editors (ICMJE).
 Clinical trial registration: looking back and moving ahead.
 Ann Intern Med.
 2007; 147:275-7.
 Available at:http://www.nejm.org/doi/full/10.1056/NEJMe078110 (Accessed March 9, 2012).

 - International Committee of Medical Journal Editors (ICMJE).
 Basic results reporting at ClinicalTrials.gov and “prior publication.”
-Available at:http://www.icmje.org/update_fdaaa.html (Accessed March 9, 2012).
+Available at: http://www.icmje.org/news-and-editorials/update_fdaaa_jun2008.html (Accessed April 29, 2018).

 - National Institutes of Health.
 Public access policy.
 Available at: http://publicaccess.nih.gov/ (Accessed March 9, 2012).

 - National Institutes of Health.
 Policy on enhancing public access to archived publications resulting from NIH-funded research.
 Notice Number: NOT-OD-05-022, February 3, 2005.
 Available at: http://grants.nih.gov/grants/guide/notice-files/NOT-OD-05-022.html (Accessed March 9, 2012).